Hoohm/dropSeqPipe/README.md

 Note: The name of the species is relevant in the mixed experiment, it has to match the name used in the mixed reference.
 * GLOBAL is a sub category applied to all samples listed above to tweak three values.
 * allowed_mismatch is the number of mismatches you want to allow when aligning.
 Bellow that it is discarded as non mapped.
-* BC_range and UMI_range are the barcode and UMI range. the example above contains the typical positions for a dropseq experiment.
+* Cell_barcode and UMI are the options for the barcodes and UMIs. the example above contains the typical positions for a dropseq experiment.
+* start and end are respectively the positions where the BC/UMI starts or ends.
+* min_quality allows you to select the quality filtering for bases in your cell barcodes or UMI to discard reads.
+* num_below_quality allows you to choose how many bases you are needed to not pass the min_quality.
+In the example, if any base from the UMI or the BC are bellow 10, the read is discarded.

 Running the pipeline
 ------------------------